vladh/shimei/README.md

 ## Files

-shimei reads files from the `~/.shimei` directory.
+shimei reads files from the `~/.shimei` directory by default.
+You can use a different directory by setting the `SHIMEI_DIR` environment variable.
 The default setup has two files.

 ### `~/.shimei/todo.shimei`